jruby/jruby/truffle/src/main/ruby/core/rubinius/README.md

-`bootstrap` and `common` contains the Ruby component of the Rubinius kernel (core library) implementation, in some cases modified.
+`bootstrap`, `common`, `delta` and `platform` contains the Ruby component of the Rubinius kernel (core library) implementation, in some cases modified.
 We have taken files from version 2.4.1 of Rubinius.
 This code was written by Evan Phoenix, Brian Shirai, et al.

 https://github.com/rubinius/rubinius